honzaflash/ba-thesis/hAsteroids/README.md

 makes things simpler but it also makes the code less expressive and less protected by the type system.

-Perhaps there is some `State` kung-fu I could learn to make some functions more isolated by givign up the `WithResources` reader monad.
+It would be better to make the monads more polymorphic, separating world changes and rendering.
 But I figured I might as well lean into the monads and then use this extreme as an example in my thesis of how too many monads can be bad for your code.